What's the Point of a Foil Character in Literature?

 Builds Tension

 Additionally, the presence of a foil character can create a sense of dramatic irony, where the reader knows something that the protagonist does not.
-This can lead to tension as the reader watches the protagonist make decisions or take actions that they know will lead to consequences.

 I've mentioned it a few times now, but one of the main benefits of having a foil character in your story is the opportunity to add depth and complexity to your main characters.
 By contrasting your protagonist's traits and behaviors with those of a foil character, you can highlight different aspects of their personalities and motivations.
 This not only makes your characters more interesting and dynamic but can also create opportunities for character development and growth.